eri24816/slurm_gui/README.md

-# slurm_gui
-A web GUI for Slurm job management

 ## Installation

 1. Clone the repo

+2. Run `conda env create -f environment.yml`

-2. Set the password by running `python reset_password.py <your password>`
+3. Set the password with `python reset_password.py <your password>`

-3. Open `config.json` and set the default account (your project account number)
+4. Open `config.json` and set the default account (your project account number)

+## Usage

-4. Start the app by running `python main.py`
+1. Start the app with `python main.py`